-The genetic data from 23andMe, AncestryDNA, etc. is not guaranteed to be clinically accurate (for the most part).
-Errors are possible… When it comes to figuring out if I should eat more green vegetables or cut down on sugar, I don’t worry about the statistical possibility of errors in direct-to-consumer genetic testing.
-For something that is important, getting a clinical-grade test done before making any medical decisions is necessary.
+The genetic data from 23andMe, AncestryDNA, etc., is not guaranteed to be clinically accurate (for the most part).
+Errors are possible… When it comes to figuring out whether you should eat more green vegetables or cut down on sugar, the statistical possibility of errors in genetic data is not all that worrisome.
+For something really important, getting a clinical-grade test done before making any medical decisions is recommended.

-Also keep in mind that errors are possible in the genetics research and that I could have a typo on this page (yes, I will double-check everything!).
+Also, keep in mind that errors are possible in the genetics research and that there could be a typo on this page (yes, everything was double-checked…).
 The mutations listed below are currently marked ‘pathogenic’ or ‘likely pathogenic’ in ClinVar.

 This compilation of common Ashkenazi Jewish mutations only covers part of the known mutations.
 Additionally, people who are not of Ashkenazi Jewish ancestry can also carry these mutations (of course!).